5 Best WooCommerce hosting Providers in 2023

 • Both Shared hosting and a VPS

-Cost: from €12.99 per month for a shared hosting plan and €79.00 per month for your own WooCommerce VPS
+Cost: from €79.00 per month for your own WooCommerce VPS

 Woosa has a collaboration with Hoasted, in which they put a copy of your webshop on one of their servers by means of a free benchmark.
 That way, you can immediately experience what Hoasted can do for your webshop.
 Interesting?
 Request the benchmark here.